santanubasu/backbone-relational-views/README.md

 ```

 This will render two views.
 The first one, av, will be rendered with a &lt;code> element.
 The second, cv, will contain a related view within it of type AV, but which is rendered using a &lt;p> element.
 So this illustrates that when a view is contained within another, the containing view can override the template used to render the contained view.
 This is one way to customize the appearance of your composite view structure.

+An even more powerful approach (which applies to both templates and view types) is to use deferred resolution.
+This is east to accomplish by slightly modifying the configuration of your RelationalViews.
+For example:

+TBD